Browse Tax Articles

 Most income you receive has taxes withheld from it.
-However, no taxes are withheld from certain income, though you must still pay taxes on the income.
-And you're required to pay the taxes as you earn or receive the income.
+However, with some income, no taxes are withheld -- but you must still pay taxes on the income.
+You're required to pay the taxes as you earn or receive the income.

-You must make estimated payments to the IRS for taxes you expect to owe on this income.
-You might have some taxes withheld on this income.
-If so, you must make estimated payments if the difference between what you expect to owe and the amount withheld equals $1,000 or more.
+You must make estimated payments to the IRS for taxes you expect to owe on these kinds of income.
+If you had some taxes withheld on this income, you might still owe some taxes.
+You must make estimated payments if the difference between what you expect to owe and the amount withheld equals $1,000 or more.

 To learn more, see the Estimated Tax (Form 1040ES) tax tip.

 Banks, mutual funds, and brokerages usually don’t withhold taxes on income they distribute to or reinvest for you.
 However, these institutions might withhold taxes in certain situations.
 This type of withholding is called backup withholding.
 If this occurs, the Form 1099 you receive will report the amount withheld.
-The forms you receive might be:
+There's more than one type of 1099: